 Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Housing H1 - The efficient use of land for housing The Council will prioritise the use of appropriate previously developed land and land within existing settlements, whilst resisting the inappropriate intensification of residential areas, through the allocation of land as part of the Local Development Framework and by exercising development management.
 The Council will work with developers and service providers to ensure appropriate sites come forward.
 Residential developments on appropriate sites within existing settlements or on previously developed land are not delivered.
 Sites have been identified following consultation with developers, land owners and agents.
 Engagement with developers to ascertain deliverability of sites has taken place and will continue throughout the plan period.
-The proportion of dwellings developed on previously developed land is recorded by the Council and will be included in the Annual Monitoring Report, as is the density of residential developments.
-National Indicators NI 159: Supply of ready to develop housing sites.
-NI 170: Previously developed land that has been vacant or derelict for more than 5 years.
-Core Indicators H3: New and converted dwellings - on previously developed land.
+The proportion of dwellings developed on previously developed land is recorded by the Council and will be included in the Annual Monitoring Report or other reporting mechanism, as appropriate, as is the density of residential developments.
+Data will be monitored according the national Single Data List where necessary.